 Genetic research maintains that there is no correlation between race and general cognitive ability.
 This is supported by the fact that race is a social construct and not something that exists on the genome.
 In other words, we are all human.
 You do not inherit a specific race and your race has no bearing on how you perform on intelligence tests.
-Geneticists maintain that any past studies that claimed the opposite were flawed and did not take socioeconomic status, education inequality, and other environmental influences.
+Geneticists maintain that any past studies that claimed the opposite were flawed and did not take socioeconomic status, education inequality, and other environmental influences into consideration.

 Environmental Factors and Intelligence

 Genetics plays a role in how a person performs on intelligence tests, but there are also environmental predictors and determinants.